Older couple enjoying an evening kayak session

 1: Your joints grow stiffer as you age.

+Why?
+Because your joints lose hydration.
 Sadly, drinking more water won’t fix this problem.

 As you age, your cartilage wears down and your joints don’t slide as well as they used to.
-You lose range of motion as your ligaments and tendons grow more rigid and brittle.

 When it comes to your joints’ range of motion—move it or lose it.

-Find ways to move your joints through a full range of motion everyday.
+To help offset this change, find ways to move your joints through a full range of motion everyday.
 You could try:

 • making circles with your arms, legs, ankles, and wrists